beaverbuilder/documentation/docs/beaver-themer/layout-types-modules/singular-layout-type/use-the-posts-module-to-create-related-posts.md

 You'll see a list of matching categories as you type.

 :::tip **Tip**
-The **Match all related \[items\] except** option can be used with any of the settings listed in the **Filter** section: post types, categories, tags, authors, and custom taxonomies.
+The **Match all related \[items\] except** option is available with any of the settings listed in the **Filter** section: post types, categories, tags, authors, and custom taxonomies.
 The list of settings you see can change with the post type you select.

 ![](/img/related-post-filters.png)